Depression and Avoidance Behavior: How to Break the Cycle

 Challenging Your Unhealthy Behaviors

-Unhealthy behavior: I'm not socializing
+Unhealthy behavior: I am not socializing.

 Let us know what you think!